i-pi/i-pi/docs/src/tutorials.rst

-Note that, for the sake of this tutorial, we have included valid xyz and pdb input files in the “tutorial-1” directory called “our_ref.xyz” and “our_ref.pdb” respectively.
+Note that, for the sake of this tutorial, we have included valid xyz and pdb input files in the “tutorial-1” directory called “our_ref.xyz” and “our_ref.pdb”, respectively.

 The xyz format is the simplest input format for a configuration file that i-PI accepts, and has the following syntax:

 .. code-block::

+   natoms
-   natoms # COMMENT LINE + CELLabcABC: a b c A B C cellangstrom postionsangstrom atom1 x1 y1 z1 atom2 x2 y2 z2 ...
+   # CELL(abcABC): a b c A B C cell{angstrom} postions{angstrom}
+   atom1 x1 y1 z1
+   atom2 x2 y2 z2
+   ...

 where “natoms” is replaced by an integer giving the total number of atoms, in this case 108, atom1 is a label for atom 1, in this case H2 (since we are simulating para-hydrogen), and (x1, y1, z1) are the x, y and z components of atom 1 respectively.
-The comment line can also contains the cell parameters and the position and cell units (angstrom in the example above).
+The second line is the comment line, and can also contain  the cell parameters (a,b, and c are the lattice vectors, and A, B,C the angles) In the example above we use the syntax "cell{angstrom}" and "postions{angstrom}" to indicate the cell parameters and the position coordinates are provided in angstroms.

 Note that we are treating the para-hydrogen molecules isotropically here, i.e. as spherical psuedo-atoms.
 For the current system this is a